lightvector/KataGo/cpp/README.md

   * `setup.{cpp,h}` - Functions for parsing configs for search parameters, parsing parameters for initializing the neural net.
   * `playutils.{cpp,h}` - Miscellaneous: handicap placement, ownership and final stone status, computing high-level stats to report, benchmarking.
   * `play.{cpp,h}` - Running matches and self-play games.
+* `distributed` - Code for talking to https webserver for volunteers to contribute distributed self-play games for training.
 * `tests` - A variety of tests.
   * `models` - A directory with a small number of small-sized (and not very strong) models for running tests.
 * `command` - Top-level subcommands callable by users.
 GTP, analysis commands, benchmarking, selfplay data generation, etc.